-As part of the department's commitment to the National Water Initiative the department is continuously improving water management in the Territory.
-The structure of the Territory's water planning documents clearly present the statutory requirements, supported by applicable information relevant to respective water control districts and plan areas.
+As part of the department's commitment to the National Water Initiative the department is continuously improving water management across the Territory.
+The department has recently restructured the Territory's water allocation plans into a series of three public documents to more clearly present the statutory requirements, supported by applicable documents relevant to respective water control districts and plan areas.
 The new structure is being applied to new plans under development and progressively applied to existing plans as they are reviewed and replaced over the coming years.

-2.1.1.
-Daly Roper Beetaloo water control district
+2.1.1 Daly Roper Beetaloo water control district and plan area

-Under section 22 of the Act, the Daly Roper Beetaloo water control district was declared on 19 October 2022.
+Under section 22 of the Act, the Daly Roper Beetaloo Water Control District was declared on 19 October 2022.

 A map of the district and plan area is provided in Schedule C.